Gr8Potato/CSC-3501-Assembly-Practice/README.md

 - Bit shifting

 ### Compilation-Execution
-This program was designed to be run on specific hardware.
-As such, dependencies may result in failing to create a proper executable.
+This program was designed to be run on specific 32-bit architecture.
+As such, dependencies & the nature of the program may result in failing to create a proper executable.
 With that said, there are 2 ways to create a program executable.

 Make: `make` (the executable will be `xtest`.